 Lying Leg Curls:

-Using a stability ball allows you to work the same muscle groups as the machine leg curls and more.
-It's a great functional workout for your glutes, hamstrings, hips, calves core and abs that challenges your balance, stability and strength.
+Using a stability ball allows you to work for the same muscle groups as the machine leg curls and more.
+It’s a great functional workout for your glutes, hamstrings, hips, calves core, and abs that challenge your balance, stability, and strength.

 Ditch the leg curl machine in your leg workouts and perform the lying leg curls on a stability ball to work the hamstrings and glutes.
 Unlike the leg curl machine that only works the hamstrings, this leg exercise requires both knee flexion and hip extension, engaging both the glutes(butt) and hamstrings.
 It’s a lower body exercise that give you more bang for your buck.